-Typically, the Compensation Committee meets approximately three times per year and with greater frequency if necessary.
+Typically, the Compensation Committee meets approximately two-three times per year and with greater frequency if necessary.
 The agenda for each meeting is usually developed by the Chair of the Compensation Committee, in consultation with management.
 The Compensation Committee meets regularly in executive session.
 However, from time to time, various members of management and other employees as well as outside advisors or consultants may be invited by the Compensation Committee to make presentations, to provide financial or other background information or advice or to otherwise participate in Compensation Committee meetings.
-The Chief Executive Officer does not participate in and is not present during, any deliberations or determinations of the Compensation Committee regarding his compensation or individual performance objectives.
-The charter of the Compensation Committee full access to all books, records, facilities and personnel of the Company.
+The Chief Executive Officer does not participate in and is not present during any deliberations or determinations of the Compensation Committee regarding his compensation or individual performance objectives.
+The charter of the Compensation Committee grants the Compensation Committee full access to all books, records, facilities and personnel of the Company.
 In addition, under its charter, the Compensation Committee has the authority to obtain, at the expense of the Company, advice and assistance from compensation consultants and internal and external legal, accounting or other advisors and other external resources that the Compensation Committee considers necessary or appropriate in the performance of its duties.
 The Compensation Committee has direct responsibility for the oversight of the work of any consultants or advisers engaged for the purpose of advising the Compensation Committee.
-In particular, the

-Compensation Committee has the sole authority to retain, in its sole discretion, compensation consultants to assist in its evaluation of executive and director compensation, including the authority to approve the consultant's reasonable fees and other retention terms.
+In particular, the Compensation Committee has the sole authority to retain, in its sole discretion, compensation consultants to assist in its evaluation of executive and director compensation, including the authority to approve the consultant's reasonable fees and other retention terms.
 Under its charter, to the extent required by the SEC and Nasdaq rules, the Compensation Committee may select, or receive advice from, a compensation consultant, legal counsel or other adviser to the compensation committee, other than in-house legal counsel and certain other types of advisers, only after taking into consideration six factors, prescribed by the SEC and Nasdaq, that bear upon the adviser's independence; however, there is no requirement that any adviser be independent.

-During the past fiscal year, after taking into consideration the six factors prescribed by the SEC and Nasdaq described above, the Compensation Committee engaged Radford, as its compensation consultant.
-Our Compensation Committee identified Radford based on Radford's general reputation in the industry.
-The Compensation Committee requested that Radford:
+During the past fiscal year, after taking into consideration the six factors prescribed by the SEC and Nasdaq described above, the Compensation Committee re-engaged Aon/Radford as its compensation consultant.
+Our Compensation Committee identified Aon/Radford based on its services to the Company during the prior fiscal year and Aon/Radford's general reputation in the industry and experience providing similar services to companies similar to Bionano.
+The Compensation Committee requested that Aon/Radford:

-- evaluate the efficacy of the Company's compensation strategy and practices in supporting and reinforcing the Company's long-term strategic goals; - assist in refining the Company's compensation strategy and in developing and implementing an executive compensation program to execute that strategy; - · develop a comparative group of companies and perform analyses of competitive performance and compensation levels for that group; and - examine competitiveness of equity compensation and retention value of the equity program.
+- evaluate the efficacy of the Company's compensation strategy and practices in supporting and reinforcing the Company's long-term strategic goals; - assist in refining the Company's compensation strategy and in developing and implementing an executive compensation program to execute that strategy; - develop a comparative group of companies and perform analyses of competitive performance and compensation levels for that group; and - Examine competitiveness of equity compensation and retention value of the equity program.